20 years after the 'best Olympics'

 Twenty years later, I find it amusing that I’m putting together a Museum display exploring, what then International Olympic Committee President Juan Antonio Samaranch dubbed 'the best Olympic Games ever'.
 And now, I can admit it, they were pretty spectacular.

-The National Museum of Australia is commemorating 20 years since the Sydney Olympics with a display of objects in the Gandel Atrium until later this year.
+The National Museum of Australia is commemorating 20 years since the Sydney Olympics with a display of objects in the Gandel Atrium until 10 May 2021.
 One of the stars is Betty the kewpie doll, one of 12 dolls that twirled into the stadium as the Sydney Olympic Games drew to a close.

 From the Opening Ceremony on 15 September 2000, with its epic celebration of Australian culture, to the Closing Ceremony’s massive party on 1 October 2000, the Sydney Olympics captivated the nation.
 At official events and in parks, backyards and lounge rooms across Sydney, the host city pulsed with energy.